When to Tell Your Boss You Re Interviewing for Another Job

 Do not: overshare interview details, complain about colleagues, threaten to leave unless demands are met, or provide tentative dates without securing them.
 Always lead with the facts and the transition plan.

-If you want a tailored conversation script designed for your role, timeline, and mobility constraints, you can arrange a short consult to rehearse realistic responses and practice difficult reactions.
+If you’d like a tailored conversation script designed for your role, timeline and mobility constraints, you could arrange a short consult to rehearse realistic responses and practice difficult reactions.

 Preparing behind the scenes makes disclosure smoother and reduces surprises.